Darren Greatbatch, Specialist Advisory Manager, Amenity & Invasive Weeds, at Environment Controls.

 - The green vegetative shoots start to emerge after the cones have withered, typically by late April or May.

-Learn how to identify Horsetail in Summer
+How to identify Field horsetail in Summer

 - The plant develops dense, green, brush-like foliage that resembles miniature conifer forests or bottle brushes.